Institute of Business Administration, University of Dhaka

 The Institute of Business Administration (IBA) is the business school of the University of Dhaka, located in Dhaka, Bangladesh.
 It is widely hailed as the most prestigious business school in the country.

 History

 IBA was founded in 1966 in collaboration with Indiana University, Bloomington, under a Ford Foundation Financial Assistance Program with the objective of providing professional training to create future business leaders.
+The Government of Pakistan with the support of Ford Foundation invited Professor Robock of School of Business at Indiana University (USA) to survey the need for management education and advise on the possibility of setting up an institute of business administration in Dhaka like the one in West Pakistan at that time.
 The founder-director of IBA is M. Safiullah.
 IBA began by launching its flagship MBA program.
 In the 1970s, the MPhil and PhD programs were introduced.
 The BBA program was started in 1993 at the institute.
 In 2007, the Executive MBA program was launched to cater to the growing demand for quality education among mid-career executives.